-Certainly, helping to keep men from the temptation to lust is noble.
-But whenever modesty is just about managing uncovered skin, there is generally a failure to address the heart and soul of the person beneath the skin.
+Certainly, helping to keep men from the temptation of lust is noble.
+But whenever a woman’s modesty is just about managing her uncovered skin, there is generally a failure to address the heart and soul of the person beneath the skin.

-A Christian view of modesty starts with the gospel—that, amazingly, we are connected to Christ in His death and resurrection (Gal.
-2:20) and adopted into God’s family completely by His grace (Eph.
-2:8-9).
+A Christian view of modesty starts with the gospel—that, amazingly, we are connected to Christ in His death and resurrection (Galatians 2:20) and adopted into God’s family completely by His grace (Ephesians 2:8-9).

-1) We deny ourselves, just as Christ did (Matthew 16:24-26).
+1. We deny ourselves, just as Christ did (Matthew 16:24-26).

-2) We “glory in Christ Jesus,” worshiping Him above all else (Phil.
-3:3).
+2. We “glory in Christ Jesus,” worshiping Him above all else (Philippians 3:3).

-3) We put off that old self as we put on the new (Eph.
-4:17-32).
+3. We put off that old self as we put on the new (Ephesians 4:17-32).

 The measure of true obedience (according to Jesus in Matthew 15:8) is that it arises from a heart at peace with and enthralled by God.
 Modesty grounded upon man-made rules yields nothing more than the appearance of godliness.
 Shocking as it may sound, unless one’s entire reason for modesty is worship of the living God, then God isn’t glorified by that person’s modesty.

 Furthermore, the subtle message that women receive when they’re told to cover up is that not covering up is a sure way to gain attention.
 That’s why we often see some in our churches who we might claim “have been taught right” wind up turning to immodesty and inappropriate dress.
 They love attracting those long stares because their hearts were never rescued in the first place from the false worship that is self-idolatry.

-But, strange as it seems, self-idolatry can even be manifest in one who is caught up in rules-oriented modesty.
+But, strange as it seems, self-idolatry can even be obvious in someone who is caught up in rules-oriented modesty.
 Remember, it was a rules-oriented life that caused Jesus to rebuke the Pharisees.
 They used their external obedience to the law as a pathway to bring attention to themselves.
 Only God can know the heart, but if a woman finds herself loving the praise she gets for being modest and that becomes the only motivation, what will she do when praise for modesty dries up?

 These characteristics are similar to what Galatians says will be produced in the life of a believer (Gal.
 5:22-23).
 And the most magnificent thing about the characteristics of inner beauty described in 1Peter 3 is that they are precious in God’s sight!
 How amazing it is that the gospel power which transforms the heart actually produces the soul-satisfying attention that so many pursue through immodesty.